Children's Community Nursing Service, Richmond

 Call 999 if you get any of these symptoms of an allergic reaction or blockage.

-Care of the CVAD
+Care of the line

 Report any redness, pain or swelling to the Community Nurse immediately.